Africa

 The rules for what kind of driving licence you need vary between countries.

-In South Africa and Zimbabwe, you can drive for up to 12 months on a UK photocard driving licence.
+For example, In South Africa and Zimbabwe, you can drive for up to 12 months on a UK photocard driving licence.
 However, in Zambia, or Mozambique, you can only drive for up to 90 days.
 If you plan on staying longer you will need an International Driving Permit (IDP).
+Check the requirements for the country you want to drive in here.

 International Driving Permits (IDPs)